damien-meere/frontend-milestone/README.md

 ### Acknowledgements
 <!--Achnowledge any third-party utilities employed in the development of this site-->
-The JSFiddle Javascript function, which is used to alter the contents of the CCNP booking modal based on the selection of the dropdown menu can be found [Here](http://jsfiddle.net/TLBvx/252/).
+The JSFiddle Javascript function, which is used to alter the contents of the course booking modals based on the selection of the dropdown menu can be found [Here](http://jsfiddle.net/TLBvx/252/).

-Adobe Color Wheel (https://color.adobe.com/create) utilised to align color schemes.
+Adobe Color Wheel [Found Here](https://color.adobe.com/create) utilised to align color schemes.